lensmatt/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac toe multiplayer game made in Python using sockets
+A simple tic-tac-toe multiplayer game made in Python.